Project Name: Garcia House

 Carpet: EBB TIDE designed by William Raiser in the 1960s

-Perched on one side of the Hollywood Hills along Mulholland Drive in Los Angeles, John Lautner’s futuristic Garcia House is one of the most notable homes of the mid century modern movement.
-Completed in 1962 for the jazz musician, conductor and Hollywood composer Russell Garcia and his wife Gina, the almond-shaped house is well known for its colorful stained glass windows and steel caissons that hoist it 60ft above the canyon below.
+John Lautner’s futuristic Garcia House is one of the most notable homes of the mid-century modern movement, located on one of the Hollywood Hills in Los Angeles.
+Completed in 1962 for the jazz musician, conductor and composer Russell Garcia and his wife Gina, the almond-shaped house is well recognized for its colorful stained-glass windows and steel caissons that raise it 60 feet above the canyon below.

-In 2002, under new ownership, with the aided expertise of architecture firm Marmol Radziner, which oversaw the renovation of Richard Neutra’s Kaufmann House in Palm Springs, and interior designer Darren Brown, the owners were fully committed to restoring the house as close to its original.
+In 2002, under new ownership, with the aided expertise of architecture firm Marmol Radziner, which also oversaw the renovation of Richard Neutra’s Kaufmann House in Palm Springs, and interior designer Darren Brown, the owners were fully committed to restoring the house as close to its original form.
 Staying true to this aesthetic is reflected in many of the furnishings throughout the home.
-Strikingly, in the primary bedroom, an ’Ebb Tide’ carpet by Edward Fields, designed in collaboration with William Raiser in 1960, stands underfoot a Lucite four-poster bed by Charles Hollis Jones.
+Strikingly, in the primary bedroom, an ’Ebb Tide’ carpet by Edward Fields, designed in collaboration with William Raiser in 1960, grandly expands wall to wall.